ed2c/1cho_ins_preparation_r/README.md

 ## TO DO

 -   [ ] Finish CEDA checklist (see below), with the exception of content-dependent validations
--   [ ] Move calculated fields from combine to prepare
--   [ ] Fix TODO's in pipeline (Control-Shift-F TODO)
+-   [x] Fix TODO's in pipeline (Control-Shift-F TODO)
 -   [ ] Add config for mapping tables for faculty and internal programme name
+-   [ ] Give repository a more attractive name
 -   [ ] Check CROHO connection with real data
 -   [ ] Improve folder structure (possibly with functions)
 -   [ ] Expand how to
 -   [ ] Move the loading of the decoding files to the python package
+-   [ ] Move the mapping tables to python package
+-   [ ] Improve connection with python package
 -   [ ] Adapt scripts for CROHO afterwards (still needed for nominal duration)
--   [ ] Create assets based on user needs and 'assets' from python package
+-   [ ] Create assets based on user needs
+-   [ ] Assets like p in 1 year, degrees and 'prestatieafspraken' from python package
+-   [ ] Config for user friendly variable names and description of variables
 -   [ ] Give assets a n <= 5 option
 -   [ ] Discuss cohorts with UNL
 -   [ ] Create visualisations based on the data (in Shiny?)
 -   [ ] Move renviron variables to config.yml

 ## CEDA general checklist